Advancing equitable access to experiential learning in schools

 Summary

 The Braitmayer Foundation seeks to support organizations advancing equitable access to experiential learning that is meaningful and relevant to students’ lives, including project-based and other active learning approaches.
 Grants will support efforts that increase the quality and quantity of teacher-facilitated projects and programs that amplify and spread the practice of experiential learning in K-12 schools.
-The Foundation will focus on projects and programs serving low-income students in coastal New England and coastal Pacific Northwest. *Update regarding Washington and Oregon’s geography: the Foundation will give priority to applicants from Western Washington and Western Oregon while also considering applications from the entire state.
+The Foundation will focus on projects and programs serving low-income students in coastal New England and coastal Pacific Northwest. *Note regarding Washington and Oregon’s geography: the Foundation will give priority to applicants from Western Washington and Western Oregon while also considering applications from the entire state.

 The Foundation’s funding opportunity this year offers a limited number of one-year grants of $35,000 – $50,000 to organizations at various levels of capacity.
-The Foundation anticipates inviting a limited number of follow-up requests for continued and sustained support from this cycle’s pool of grantees, depending on progress and interest.
+The Foundation anticipates inviting a limited number of requests for continued and sustained support next year from this cycle’s pool of grantees, depending on progress and interest.

-Timeline – 2024 Grant Cycle
+Timeline – 2025 Grant Cycle

-Activity Date
+Activity | Date |

-Concept Proposal Application Opens April 1
+Concept Proposal Application Opens | January 2 |

-Concept Proposals Due May 1
+Concept Proposals Due | January 31 |

-Concept Proposal Decisions June 1
+Concept Proposal Decisions | February 28 |

-Full Proposals Due July 1
+Full Proposals Due | March 31 |

 Background